stefanos1316/epidose/README.md

 When health authorities test people, they associate its contacts with the test results by attaching the dosimeter to a special beacon.

-A single LED indicates the dosimeter’s status.
+### Dosimeter status indicator LED

-* Flashing green: Normal operation
+* Heartbeat (double) flashing green: Normal isolated operation
+* Green flashes: other exposure notification devices are being detected
+* Orange flashes: other exposure notification devices are close
 * Slow flashing red: User may have been exposed and should contact a health provider.
 * Rapidly flashing red: User has been tested positive and needs to self quarantine.
 (To be used in areas lacking better means to contact people.)

+### Power indicator LED
+* Off: Device is operating on batter
 * Orange: Charging is required.
+* Green: Device is being charged

-  It is estimated that the dosimeter would last a full working day without charging.
+The dosimeter can last more than a full working day without charging.

 As a possible extension the LED indicator can be extended to more LEDs to indicate: